 They recognize their place in the organizational chart and give them the feeling of truly counting in the company.

 Moreover, today, the opinions of employees are the showcase of the policy adopted in a company.
-Moreover, they have become criteria of visibility on search engines.
+Moreover, they have become criteria for visibility on search engines.
 Prospects consult them to get an idea of the company’s commitment and values.

 You can click here to learn more about the importance of employee reviews.

-From the above, it is possible to identify the different types of manager depending on the type of management adopted.
+From the above, it is possible to identify the different types of managers depending on the type of management adopted.
 However, regardless of the attributes of the manager, they must have certain qualities to carry out their mission.

-Adaptability
+1. Adaptability

 A good manager must know how to adapt to all situations, but especially to all employee profiles.
 Indeed, they are encouraged to lead individuals in accordance with their gender, culture, religion, age, temperament, personality, competence, professional experience, etc.